1dv031/syllabus/lectures/part_3/09_Basic-Security/slides.md

 ## Firewall
 ### Ring 2 - Backbone Edge
 * Between the internal network and the Internet Edge
-* Backbone networks are providing a common network that all network segments are connected to
+* Backbone networks are providing a common network that all network segments are connected to <!-- {_class="fragment"} -->
-* Total volume of traffic flowing in and out through the backbone Firewall is smaller than that of the Internet edge firewall
+* Total volume of traffic flowing in and out through the backbone Firewall is smaller than that of the Internet edge firewall <!-- {_class="fragment"} -->
-* Begins the real firewall work through dynamic application layer filtering of both inbound and outbound traffic
+* Begins the real firewall work through dynamic application layer filtering of both inbound and outbound traffic <!-- {_class="fragment"} -->

 <!-- {_style="width:65%"} -->